Dawn was scared, but not for the reasons you might expect.

 Dawn began screaming at the top of her lungs, thrashing this way and that in her sleep.
 Buffy and Joyce came rushing into her room thinking she was under attack, and Spike followed not far behind (he wasn't going to miss a demon attack in the Bit's bedroom) but, to their surprise, there wasn't any nocturnal invader.
 Dawn was alone.

 So, naturally, Dawn's mother and sister tried to wake and comfort her, convince her that she had had a bad dream.
-Neither of them took much account of Dawn mumbling inaubibly - they just took it as her getting over he shock of whatever it was that she had dreamt - until Spike said forcefully "Be quiet, will you?
+Neither of them took much account of the still-sleepinb Dawn mumbling inaubibly - they just took it as her getting over the shock of whatever it was that she had dreamt - until Spike said forcefully "Be quiet, will you?
 She's trying to tell us something."

 They instantly quietened, playing rapt attention to Dawn's words.
 Not that they made any sense to any of them - it sounded just like the nonsensical babbling that people make when they were asleep.